jsdoc/jsdoc.github.io/content/en/tags-module.md

 When an exported symbol is defined as a member of `module.exports`, `exports`, or `this`, JSDoc infers that the symbol is a static member of the module.

-In the following example, the Book class is documented as a static member, "module:bookshelf.Book", with one instance member, "module:bookshelf.Book#title".
+In the following example, the `Book` class is documented as a static member, `module:bookshelf.Book`, with one instance member, `module:bookshelf.Book#title`.

 {% example "Defining exported symbols as a member of 'this'" %}